xiki808/skill-homeassistant/README.md

 based off the original code from https://github.com/BongoEADGC6/mycroft-home-assistant, spun off my own version since they seem to be inactive.

 # Updates
 Now confirmed working for 18.2.6 beta.
 Make sure you have your home assistant settings filled out on home.mycroft.ai.

-I'm working on updating the code to also work for when you update the values from the site should be done in a few days.
+Testrunner tests are now setup as well to test intents.
+Currently have PR https://github.com/MycroftAI/mycroft-skills/pull/363 in place to add skill as official skill for 18.02 branch.

 This is a skill to add [Home Assistant](https://home-assistant.io) support to